vasya-zh/kampela-soldering-kit/README.md

 Assembly instructions can be found here: [/docs/assembly-manual.md](docs/assembly-manual.md)

+> [!Note]
-!Note: don't fill your assembly with transparent UV adhesive before you fully test it and flash it with the right firmware.
+> Don't fill your assembly with transparent UV adhesive before you fully test it and flash it with the right firmware.

 ## Flashing and testing